ploomber/contributing/CONTRIBUTING.md

 If there isn't a `.. collapse:: Changelog` at the end of the section, add one.

+### Optional dependencies

+If the feature you're implementing requires extra packages, we might consider adding them as optional dependencies.
+[Check out the guide.](https://ploomber-core.readthedocs.io/en/latest/dependencies.html)

+### Telemetry

+To measure usage, we add telemetry to our packages.
+See the [user guide.](https://ploomber-core.readthedocs.io/en/latest/telemetry.html)

 ### Providing helpful error messages